the-turing-way/the-turing-way/book/website/foreword/cite.md

 This is an example of one of _The Turing Way_ project illustration by Scriberia.
 Used under a CC-BY 4.0 licence.
 DOI: [10.5281/zenodo.3332807](https://doi.org/10.5281/zenodo.3332807).
 ```

-_The Turing Way_ illustrations are created by artists from Scriberia as part of _The Turing Way_ book dashes since 2019.
+_The Turing Way_ illustrations have been created by artists from Scriberia as part of _The Turing Way_ book dashes since 2019.
 They depict a variety of content from the handbook, collaborative efforts in the community and _The Turing Way_ project in general.
 These illustrations are available on Zenodo [10.5281/zenodo.3332807](https://doi.org/10.5281/zenodo.3332807) under a CC-BY license.